torsten-liermann/systemd-docker/README.md

 # Known issues
 ## Inconsistent cgroup
 CentOS 7 is inconsistent in the way it handles some cgroups.
 It has `3:cpuacct,cpu:/user.slice` in `/proc/[pid]/cgroups` but the corresponding path
 `/sys/fs/cgroup/cpu,cpuacct/` doesn't exist.
 This causes `systemd-docker` to fail when it tries to move the PIDs there.
-To solve this the systemd cgroup must be explicitely mentioned:
+To solve this the `name=systemd` cgroup must be explicitely mentioned:

 `systemd-docker ... --cgroups name=systemd ... run ...`